Named After Somebody Famous

 - Similar to Alien Nation, the Zabronians in The Neighbors name themselves after famous athletes in an attempt to blend in.
 Thus the community leader is Larry Bird, his wife is Jackie Joyner-Kershee, and their sons are Reggie Jackson and Dick Butkus.
 (Notice that none of them share a surname, a concept that is apparently too foreign for them.)

 - The two main characters of The Big Bang Theory, Sheldon and Leonard, are named after writer Sheldon Leonard, creator of Gilligan's Island and The Brady Bunch.
-Their last names are Cooper and Hofstadter, respectively, which they share, aptly enough, with famous physicists: Leon N. Cooper and Robert Hofstadter (whose son Douglas is best known for the book Gödel, Escher, Bach).
+Their last names are Cooper and Hofstadter, respectively, which they share, aptly enough, with famous physicists: Leon N. Cooper and Robert Hofstadter (whose son Douglas is best known for writing Gödel, Escher, Bach: An Eternal Golden Braid).
 Leonard's middle name is Leakey, after the famous archaeologist Louis Leakey and his anthropologist wife Mary.

 - In the Stargate Verse about half of Earth's starships are named for historical figures (the others are figures from Greek mythology not known to be Goa'uld).
 The Russian-crewed Korolev was named after one of the lead engineers of the Soviet space program, and the Chinese-crewed Sun Tzu was named after Sun Tzu.
 The fourth American-crewed 304 was supposed to be USS Phoenix, but was renamed George S. Hammond after the first CO of Stargate Command, who had recently died.